Via Anna Salmi on Tumblr

 Holi celebrations start the night before Holi with a Holika bonfire, where people sing, dance and party.

 Some of the popular Holi delicacies are Gujiya, Mathri, and Malpua.

-The morning after the celebrations is a free-for-all carnival of colors, where participants play and chase each other with dry powder and colored water.
+The morning after the celebrations is a free-for-all carnival of colours, where participants play and chase each other with dry powder and coloured water.

-Holi in India is the only time men are allowed to throw colors and drench women in water!
+Holi in India is the only time men are allowed to throw colours and drench women in water!
 Did anyone say India is a conservative society?